System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Introduction

-The notion of entanglement refers to genuine quantum correlations between two or more physical objects that cannot be explained by any classical model~\cite{horodecki2009}.
-In addition to its fundamental importance and applicability as one of the basic resources in quantum technology, entanglement has been shown to provide important insight into the behavior of quantum many-body systems~\cite{amico2008, lafrorencie2016, chiara2018}.
-Among others, it has been used to shed light on the paradigmatic model of strongly correlated physics, namely the Kondo model~\cite{kondo1964}.
-In particular, it has been applied to investigate the finite temperature behavior of the Kondo effect~\cite{lee2015, shim2018, kim2021}, spatial extent of the Kondo cloud~\cite{bayat2010, lee2015, wagner2018}, competition between screening channels in the multichannel Kondo effect~\cite{alkurtass2016, bayat2017, kim2021}, or the quantum critical behavior in the two-impurity Kondo model~\cite{bayat2012, bayat2014, bayat2017}.
+Previous studies of entanglement between the system and the bath can be divided into two groups.
+The first focused on static properties of entanglement in the ground or thermal state of the total system-bath Hamiltonian.
+Among others, such entanglement has been used to shed light on the paradigmatic model of strongly correlated physics, namely the Kondo model~\cite{kondo1964}.
+In particular, it has been applied to investigate the finite-temperature behavior of the Kondo effect~\cite{lee2015, shim2018, kim2021}, spatial extent of the Kondo cloud~\cite{bayat2010, lee2015, wagner2018, shim2023}, competition between screening channels in the multichannel Kondo effect~\cite{alkurtass2016, bayat2017, kim2021}, or the quantum critical behavior in the two-impurity Kondo model~\cite{bayat2012, bayat2014, bayat2017}.
 Furthermore, certain studies demonstrated the connection between entanglement and observable quantities, such as electric conductance~\cite{yoo2018} or thermometric sensitivity~\cite{mihailescu2022}.
+Entanglement was investigated also for the spin-boson model~\cite{costi2003, kopp2007, lehur2007, lehur2008}, but, to our knowledge, only in the zero-temperature case.
+These studies revealed, e.g., a nonanalytic behavior of the entanglement entropy at the quantum phase transition point~\cite{lehur2007}.